WISDEM/ORBIT/docs/tutorial/define_vessels.rst

 -------------------------

 It is recommended that any proprietary vessel or cable files be located outside of the main repository.
-To accomplish this, library paths can be changed using environment variables.
+To accomplish this, the library path can be changed by passing in the ``"library_path"`` parameter.

 .. code-block::

-   # Python
-   # TODO:
+   # ProjectManager
+   project = ProjectManager(config, library_path="/User/path/to/library/")

-   # Jupyter
+   # Individual Phase
-   %env offshore_bos_cable_library=/new/path/to/library/vessels
-   %env offshore_bos_vessel_library=/other/path/to/library/cables
+   phase = MonopileInstallation(config, library_path="/User/path/to/library/")